linuxneo69/Test/True_Unified_Alerting.md

 1. **Handling "No Data" States:** When configuring these alerts in GCP, look for the **"Evaluation missing data"** setting.
 Set it to `Missing data points considered as values that don't break the policy requirement`.
 If you don't do this, the alerts will auto-resolve incorrectly during moments of zero traffic.
 2. **Auto-Discovery:** Because we removed the model filters, if your team deploys `claude-3.5-sonnet` tomorrow in any of the 10 projects, these alerts will begin tracking it instantly with zero configuration changes required from you.

-**Would you like me to help draft a Terraform snippet for these alerts so you can deploy them as Code instead of clicking through the UI?**